The graduate concentration in sport

 Sport Administration Graduate Program Points of Distinction

-- This program won four out of the last five national case study competitions at the College Sport Research Institute annual conference.
+- This program won four national case study competitions at the College Sport Research Institute annual conference.

 - Commits to partnerships with youth, high school, college, and professional organizations through state, regional, national, and international internships (e.g., Colts, Pacers, etc.).